-Name of What does it do?
+Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed?
-Scheme Deferring Payment of Business Rates Payment Deferral If you're struggling to pay your non-domestic rates bill you should contact your local council and ask them about your payment options.
+How can it be accessed? year.
+No other airline will receive rate relief in Scotland.
+Any organisations providing a "handling service" at Scottish airports are eligible.
+A definition of handling services can be found via the Scottish Government website.
+Deferring Payment of Business Rates Payment Deferral If you're struggling to pay your non-domestic rates bill you should contact your local council and ask them about your payment options.
 Contact your local council.
-Support for Water Bills Suspension of pre- payment charges Scottish Water has agreed to suspend pre- payment charges for licensed providers for two months, beginning with the April payment.
+Support for Water Bills Suspension of pre- payment charges Scottish Water has agreed to suspend prepayment charges for licensed providers for two months, beginning with the April payment.
 This means providers - who provide water to businesses - can be flexible with their customers at this time.
-The Central Marketing Agency will also introduce other measures to assist the market by suspending all performance standard charges to ensure licensed providers can focus on supporting customers Effective immediately Comprehensive details of the package will be set out by the industry in a further letter to licensed providers.
+The Central Marketing Agency will also introduce other measures to assist the market by suspending all performance standard charges to ensure licensed providers can focus on supporting customers Comprehensive details of the package will be set out by the industry in a further letter to licensed providers.
 Businesses should liaise directly with their water services supplier.
 For more information please see this news story on the Scottish Government website.
-Small Business Support Grant Grant support for eligible businesses You can apply for a grant of up to £10,000 if you're an eligible small business and are: the registered non-domestic rate payer (even if you do not need pay because you get reliefs) a business who leases the property from the registered non-domestic rate payer Registered non-domestic rate payers You can apply if you pay non-domestic rates, occupy a non-domestic property and get: Small Business Bonus Scheme Relief Rural relief You need to complete an application form to apply.
+Small Business Support Grant Grant support for eligible businesses You can apply for a grant of up to £10,000 if you're an eligible small business and are: • the registered non-domestic rate payer (even if you do not need pay because you get reliefs) • a business who leases the property from the registered non-domestic rate payer You need to complete an application form to apply.
 You can find this form on your local council website.
 Your local council processes the grants and reliefs.
 They also make any payments due.
-The closing date is 10 July 2020.
-Councils will aim to make payment within 10 working days.
-To do this,